 Today, many people view the Bible as, at best, ancient stories with some moral meaning, and, at worst, fabricated lies developed to control people.
 Many doubt the reliability and truthfulness of the Bible.

-When looking at the Bible it is important to recognise that we are not looking at one book written by one person, but rather a library of sixty-six books written over a period of fifteen hundred years.
-Furthermore we need to know that these writings did not come into being because the writers thought they would give us their thoughts about God, but they were, as the Apostle Peter said, so compelled to write what they wrote regardless of the consequences (see 1 Peter 1:21/Acts 3:21).
+When looking at the Bible it is important to recognise that we are not looking at one book written by one person, but rather at a library of 66 books written over a period of 1,500 years.
+We also need to know that these writings did not come into being because the writers decided to give us their thoughts about God; but rather, as the Apostle Peter says, they were compelled to write what they did regardless of the consequences (see 1 Peter 1:21; Acts 3:21).

-The Bible is the only book in the world that dares to go so far as to claim itself to be inspired by God.
-In a world where we appear to be surrounded by all kinds of deceptions of one kind or another, we have been given a book that will help us to identify all that is false, and to show us the way of salvation through faith in Jesus Christ (2 Tim.
-3:15-16/Psalm 119:160).
+The Bible is the only book in the world that dares to claim to be inspired by God.
+In a world where we appear to be surrounded by all kinds of deceptions, we have been given a book that will help us to identify all that is false, and to show us the way of salvation through faith in Jesus Christ (2 Timothy 3:15-16; Psalm 119:160).

 Another point for our consideration is the unity and consistency that runs throughout the Bible.
-This is even more amazing when one considers the fact that those who made their contribution to these writings lived at different periods of time and in different locations of the Middle-East.
-Where else do we find a library of books written over so many hundreds of years that are so united in the message they give?
+This is even more amazing when we consider the fact that those who made their contribution to these writings lived at different periods of time and in different locations in the Middle East.
+Where else do we find a library of books written over many hundreds of years that are so united in their message?

-The last point I would add is that when we read through the gospels of Matthew, Mark, Luke and John we will find that Jesus believed the Old Testament Bible implicitly and used it as the authority for all that He taught (Matt.
-5:17-18/Luke 24:44-46).
+Finally, when we read through the gospels of Matthew, Mark, Luke and John we will find that Jesus believed the Old Testament Bible implicitly and used it as the authority for all that He taught (Matthew 5:17-18; Luke 24:44-46).